Ibis Budget

-Ibis Budget (stylised ibis budget) is a French budget hotel brand owned by Accor.
+Ibis Budget (stylised ibis budget) is a French budget hotel brand owned by Accor, which also owns the Ibis and Ibis Styles brands.
+It is an economy hotel brand specialising in essential comfort at a budget price.
 Created in 1992 in France under the name Etap Hôtel, the brand was renamed Ibis Budget in 2011.
-As of 2018, Ibis Budget managed 614 hotels in 20 countries.
+As of 31 December 2025, Ibis Budget managed 592 hotels with 63,722 rooms worldwide.

 History

 1992: Etap Hôtel

 After the successful launch of the budget hotel chain Formule 1 in 1985, the group Accor launched a new economy brand, Etap Hôtel, in 1992.
 By 2004, 229 Etap Hôtel locations opened in France, and 81 elsewhere in Europe.
 To fine-tune its economy segment, the Accor group privileged the development of Etap Hôtel over its other budget brand Formule 1.

 In 2008, the chain had been awarded Best Interior Design by the European Hotel Design Awards.